openstenoproject/plover/doc/api/system.rst

 .. data:: KEYS

     A tuple of all the keys in the system.
-This should be given in *steno order*, i.e. the order they should appear on the paper tape, and the order they should be used to form strokes in.
+This should be given in :ref:`steno order <steno_notation>`, i.e. the order they should appear on the paper tape, and the order they should be used to form strokes in.

     Each key **must** be one of the following: